opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 ## Overview: How to use filters in a k-NN search

 The workflow to search with a filter includes three steps:
-1. Create an index and specify the requirements for Lucene engine and HSNW in the mapping.
+1. Create an index and specify the requirements for Lucene engine and HNSW in the mapping.
 1. Add your data to the index.
 1. Search the index and specify these three items in your query:
 * One or more filters defined by Query DSL
 * A vector reference point defined by the `vector` field.
 * The number of matches you want returned with the `k` field.

-We use a range query to specify hotel feedback ratings, and a term query to require that parking is available.
+We use a range query to specify hotel feedback ratings and a term query to require that parking is available.
 The criteria is processed with Boolean clauses to indicate whether or not the document contains the criteria.

-Consider a data set that contains 12 documents, a search reference point, and documents that meet two filter criteria.
+Consider a dataset that contains 12 documents, a search reference point, and documents that meet two filter criteria.

 ![Graph of documents with filter criteria]({{site.url}}{{site.baseurl}}/images/knn-two-filters.png)